 He was the president-elect of the South East Asian Radiation Oncology Group (SEAROG) from 2017 to 2018; SEAROG comprises of the radiation oncology societies of South East Asian countries, including Indonesia, Philippines, Malaysia, Singapore, Cambodia, Myanmar and Vietnam.
 Since 2006 SEAROG has collaborated with ESTRO to organise local ESTRO school courses to improve the radiation expertise and training in this region.
 He is currently an editorial board member of the Royal College of Radiologist, UK and is also a recognised local and regional expert in radiation biology and a chapter author in the Oxford Textbook of Critical Care, (second edition) on radiation poisoning.
-In 2020, Dr Chin will be enrolled into Harvard Medical School as a candidate of their South-East Asia Leadership Management programme.

 Dr Chin accepts referrals for all cancer types and is experienced across a range of cancers with particular interest in paediatrics, soft tissue sarcoma, gynaecological condition and gastrointestinal cancers.